dotto59/finitestate/README.md

 4) Move the "finitestate-master" folder that has been extracted to your libraries directory
 5) Rename the folder to "FiniteState"
 ## Usage
-firstly, you need to draw your **state diagram** using circles for the states, and arcs representing the "transitions".
+First, draw your **state diagram** using circles for the states, and arcs representing the "transitions".
 Each transition is a combination of three items: a "**condition**" (any event or test result) an "**action**" (what to do when the event happens) and the "**next state**" (the new state after the action is done).
 One of the states will be the "starting" state.
+Don't start working without a complete and logically tested state diagram, as a good chart makes the implementation pretty straightforward instead of trial-and-error method.

-Then, you need just a few coding.
+You now need just a few coding!
 First of all, you must define all the symbols for States, Conditions, and Actions.
-I suggested you to start names with "S_" for States, Conditions with "C_" and Actions with "A_", and assign then some integer values (e.g. a sequence startig from 1).
+I suggest you to start names with "S_" for States, Conditions with "C_" and Actions with "A_", and assign then some integer values (a sequence starting from 1).

 For example, let's assume you want to create a simple machine with just two states to blink a LED, like in FSMBlink example project.
 The starting state is called START, then the condition will be a timer fired (e.g. 1 second) and the actions are turn the LED on or off:
 ```
 // State